• Tech Tech

 Photo Credit: iStock

-If scientists can get nuclear fusion reactors to work, it could unlock the secret to providing our society with unlimited clean, renewable energy.
+If scientists can get nuclear fusion reactors to work, it could unlock the secret to providing our society with virtually unlimited clean, renewable energy.
 Although researchers aren't there yet, they have just gotten one step closer by developing a potential way to keep super-hot plasma separate from the energy-generating coolant inside a fusion reactor, Popular Mechanics reported.

 Although nuclear power plants already exist, they operate using nuclear fission — the nuclear reaction where atoms are split apart.
 Nuclear fusion, on the other hand, occurs when two atoms slam together, mimicking the same process that powers the sun.